Dog Halloween Safety Tips 2025 | Dog Safety for the Spooky Season

 By keeping them in a separate room, you’re also ensuring that they won’t run outdoors.
 It’s important to keep your dog’s collar and ID tags on them in case they sneak out the front door and run away.

-Better Safe Than Sorry
+Better Safe Than Spooked

 You might be thinking that all these tips take the fun out of the holiday, but being safe doesn't mean your dog can't have fun.
 You know your dog's limitations and behaviours best, so determine which activities your dog will be comfortable with and find safe ways to let them interact.

-Alternative activities, like a fun Halloween photo shoot, a puppy playdate with a friend or family member who can keep your dog occupied, or some interactive dog toys, can keep your pup safe, calm, and entertained.
+For dogs that can't participate, alternative activities, like a fun Halloween photo shoot, a puppy playdate with a friend or family member who can keep your dog occupied, or some interactive dog toys, can keep your pup safe, calm, and entertained.

 What are some common Halloween hazards for dogs?